Xrenya/svoice/README.md

-# The checkpoint is provided in Releases
+# The checkpoint is provided in "Releases"

 The model was trained using 10 hours of English open speech dataset.
 The output examples are provided below.
 | Quality | Mixed |  Speaker 1  |  Speaker 2  |